chrisahardie/d3-svg-chart-in-web-worker/README.md

 # Description

-This is a small proof on concept showing how to generate a SVG in a web worker and pass it back to the main UI thread to be injected into a webpage.
+This is a small proof on concept showing how to generate a `d3` SVG chart in a web worker and pass it back to the main UI thread to be injected into a webpage.

 This PoC leverages `jsdom`'s experimental integration into the browser to generate a virtual DOM given web workers don't have direct access to the actual DOM. `d3` will happily use jsdom's document to generate an SVG chart - pertty cool!